OpenAMP/openamp-docs/protocol_details/rpmsg_protocol.rst

 The above shown picture describes the vring component.
 Vring is composed of three elementary parts - buffer descriptor pool, the “available” ring buffer (or input ring buffer) and the “used” ring buffer (or free ring buffer).
 All three elements are physically stored in the shared memory.

 Each buffer descriptor contains a 64-bit buffer address, which holds an address to a buffer stored in the shared memory (as seen physically by the “receiver” or host of this vring), its length as a 32-bit variable, 16-bit flags field and 16-bit link to the next buffer descriptor.
 The link is used to chain unused buffer descriptors and to chain descriptors, which have the F_NEXT bit set in the flags field to the next descriptor in the chain.

+Note that the available and used ring buffer areas contain pointers to buffers, rather than the buffers themselves.
+Later versions of the `Virtio virtqueue <https://docs.oasis-open.org/virtio/virtio/v1.3/csd01/virtio-v1.3-csd01.html#x1-270006>`_ have change naming of these three sections to Descriptor Table, Driver Area and Device Area.

 .. image:: ../images/vring_descriptor.jpg